gustavofladeira/logistic-regression/README.md

 ## Project Overview

-The goal of this project is to implement a logistic regression model from scratch using only NumPy, and to compare its performance with a pre-built model.
+This project aims to provide a comprehensive understanding of logistic regression by implementing the model from scratch and comparing its performance with a pre-built model from scikit-learn.
+The implementation and testing are documented in a single notebook, making it easy to follow the entire process from theory to practical application.

 ### Steps:

+1. **Theoretical Background:**
+   The notebook begins with a detailed explanation of logistic regression, covering the underlying mathematics and how the algorithm works.
+This section is crucial for understanding the subsequent implementation.

-1. **Logistic Regression Implementation**:
+2. **Logistic Regression Implementation**:
-   I built the logistic regression algorithm step by step, which you can check [here](logistic_regression.ipynb).
+   I implemented the logistic regression algorithm step by step using only NumPy.
+This process includes defining the sigmoid function, the cost function, and the gradient descent optimization to fit the model parameters.
+You can follow the entire implementation in the [logistic_regression.ipynb](logistic_regression.ipynb) notebook.

-2. **Model Testing**:
+3. **Model Testing**:
-   I tested the algorithm on a classification problem using a dataset from Kaggle.
-The full modeling and testing process is documented [here](modeling.ipynb).
+   After implementing the model, I tested it on a classification problem using a dataset from Kaggle.
+The performance of this custom model is then compared to a logistic regression model built using scikit-learn’s pre-built function.

 ### Results:

-- The custom-built logistic regression model achieved an accuracy of `[...], while the model using a pre-built function achieved an accuracy of [...]`.
+- Initially, the custom-built logistic regression model achieved an accuracy of 89%, while the model using a pre-built function achieved an accuracy of 95%.

-### Files:

-- [logistic_regression.ipynb](logistic_regression.ipynb): Implementation of logistic regression from scratch.
-- [modeling.ipynb](modeling.ipynb): Script for testing the custom algorithm on a classification problem and comparing it with a pre-built model.